 Collaboration with Paula Carralero and Federico Foderaro.

 The Montréal Sound Map is a web-based soundscape project that allows users to upload field recordings to a Google Map of Montréal.
 The soundscape is constantly changing, and this project acts as a sonic time capsule with the goal of preserving sounds before they disappear.

 The San Francisco Bay Sound Map was designed and launched by electronic musician Bruno Ruviaro, ethnomusicologist Christina Zanfagna, and sound artist / web developer Max Stein in 2015.
 The map offers an interactive platform and historical archive for the soundscapes of the San Francisco Bay Area.

-Max Stein is a full stack web developer and media artist based in Los Angeles.
+Max Stein is a web developer and media artist based in Los Angeles.

 Skills and expertise include: